 This is late spring in Ontario.
 Not quite summer yet.
 The weather is erratic.
 Alternately warm, hot, cold, dry, wet, windy, still.
 Everything has burst into life.
 The trees are now in full leaf and the greens are intense, vibrant.
 The sky is vivid blue.
 The ponds and creeks are full of frog noises.
 The birds are endlessly busy.
 One afternoon last week, I came across a family of chickadee fledglings on the ground virtually motionless – not yet able to fly – no parents in sight.
 Worried that they’d die or be eaten by a cat, I came back twice more.
 The second time they were taking their first tentative, four-inch, hopping flights across the grass.
 The last time I came back, they’d vanished, learned to fly in one day and flown to safety before nightfall.
 Nature is full of miracles.

 In the meantime, I’m loving having fresh rhubarb.
 This week I made a small batch of a simple rhubarb sorbet.
 It’s tart and fresh tasting and you can easily make this without an ice cream maker.
-I don’t have one and since I don’t have room to store one, I have no plans in my future for anything more in my kitchen, except of course, for good food.

 - 2/3 cup sugar